 What is the pain they are feeling?
 What is the medicine that you provide?
 Remember, pain pills are easily sold.
 Vitamins take some persuasion.

-Mark Richards, the founder of Sand Hill Partners, helps clients looking for seed capital, mentoring, and experienced, hands-on help for early stage technology startups in Silicon Valley.
+Mark Richards, the founder of Sand Hill Partners, helps clients looking for seed capital, mentoring, and experienced, hands-on help for early-stage technology startups in Silicon Valley.
 Mark and his partners show entrepreneurs how to quickly nail the product that will actually sell and build a repeatable, scalable business model.

 44. Pay attention to the metaphors people are using.

-A metaphor, according to I. A. Richards in The Philosophy of Rhetoric (1936), consists of two elements: the tenor and vehicle.
+A metaphor, according to I. A. Richards in The Philosophy of Rhetoric (1936), consists of two elements: the tenor and the vehicle.
 The tenor is the subject to which attributes are ascribed.
 The vehicle is the subject from which the attributes are borrowed….
 See my article Metaphors be With You!: The Strategist as Poet.

 45. Conduct an employee engagement survey.

 - Collect baseline data as part of an organizational development, redesign, or re-engineering effort.

 - Diagnose a company’s current design and business practices to identify specific improvement opportunities.

 - Develop and refine the components of a company’s Balanced Scorecard.